coderGirlSu/Marketplace/README.md

 ## R15 Explain the different high-level components (abstractions) in your app

 ---

 ## R16 Detail any third party services that your app will use

+Heroku (Web hosting service) - Heroku was used to host my website.
+It is a Platform as a Service (PaaS) and was chosen because it allows for both front end and back end to be hosted on their platform.

+Github
+Using Github to manage service for git source control repositories, and also to trigger automatic deployment through Heroku.
 ---

 ## R17 Describe your projects models in terms of the relationships (active record associations) they have with each other